 The only businesses that need to worry about branding are big companies

 No matter what size your business is, you always should have a brand strategy in place.
 While it might be true that large corporations have the financial meanings to invest in their brand names, the same applies to small businesses.
 Even with a modest budget, if you have a clear idea of what your brand strategy should be, you could put in place a winning brand strategy that will make your business flourish, generating the kind of impact, trust, and profit that will take you to the next level.

-Branding is doing the same your competitors do, but better
+Branding is doing the same as your competitors do, but better

-In the good old times, branding strategies were more fixed on highlighting the benefits of a brand over its competitors.
+In the good old times, branding strategies were more focused on highlighting the benefits of a brand over its competitors.
 Branding was more about playing a game of who was better or bigger, aiming to go after the coveted price, that share of the market that could crown you as king (or queen).
 And while competitiveness is a valid reason to go into business, it cannot be the sole purpose of a brand strategy.
 Your brand should differentiate itself from your competitors by finding that one added value to make it stand on its own.
-Companies that create new value, and in the process help to grow the market, are better rewarded than those who focus their strategies on beating out competitors.
+Companies that create new value and, in the process, help to grow the market are better rewarded than those who focus their strategies on beating out competitors.